-In the United States, the disease is very rare.
-But it has been reported in California, Arizona, New Mexico, and Utah.
+In rare cases, the infection is seen in the United States.
+It has been reported in California, Arizona, New Mexico, and Utah.

 Risk factors include being exposed to:

-- Feces of dogs, wolves, or coyotes
+- Feces of dogs, foxes, wolves, or coyotes

-- Pain in the upper right part of the abdomen
+- Pain in the upper right part of the abdomen (liver cyst)

 Exams and Tests

-- Abdominal CT scan or ultrasound
+- X-ray, CT scan, or ultrasound to view the cysts

-Most often, echinococcosis is found when an imaging test is done for another reason.
+Most often, echinococcosis cysts are found when an imaging test is done for another reason.

-Many patients can be treated with anti-worm medicines.
+Many people can be treated with anti-worm medicines.

 The cysts may be removed with surgery, if possible.
 But this can be a complicated surgery.